Shawn-gitman/D_A_project/README.md

 # Description of Read-Speak_Korean_Webapp(RSKWP)
 "Read-Speak_Korean_Webapp_Prediction(RSKWP)" is an web application focusing on score prediction employing Linear Regression.
 If you want to predict scores based on our model, check out the latest repository in Github.
-Explanation video(KR) of RSKWP is in below and see results at https://www.readandspeak.ml/
+Explanation video(KR) of RSKWP is in below and see results at https://www.readandspeak.ml/ 👈 Click!

 ![Watch the video](dash.png)
+👇Click!👇
 [![Watch the video](p.png)](https://www.canva.com/design/DAEzIHL7dio/AdGFUXZPWOr60XDsQTv72A/view?utm_content=DAEzIHL7dio&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)

 ## RSKWP Dependencies